The unemployment statistics for the first month of January 2015 is out. Here’s a sneekpeak at the unemployment rate in the country.

 Like I said, don’t be uncooperative.
 But again, don’t sucumb to emotional manipulation also, and for this you have to set some ground rules which are:

-When you’re giving money to your uncle, you’ve full right to Ask questions to be sure that he is not asking money for purchasing a car or an expensive smartphone.
+When you’re giving money to your uncle, you’ve full right to know if he needs money to feed his necessary expenses or the unnecessary ones.
+Ask questions to be sure that he is not asking money for purchasing a car or an expensive smartphone.

 If your uncle really can’t use your money properly, then do one thing.
 Buy rice, fruits, veggies, lentils and pasta.
 Give all these food stuffs to his family instead of him.
 At least nobody would starve to death.